ian512549/new-nc-flix/README.md

 ## Task 8

-An Entitiy Relationship Diagram (ERD) is a good way to visualise the structure of a database and it's relationships.
+An Entity Relationship Diagram (ERD) is a good way to visualise the structure of a database and it's relationships.
 Use the following free software [dbdiagram.io](https://dbdiagram.io/home) to draw out the relationships between the different tables.

-## Task 9

-Using `pg8000` build the following python functions:
+# Day Two

+Using the `pg8000` library you can integrate your SQL querying skills with Python.
+You should build up each function feature by feature using TDD.
+You can consider your locally hosted database as a test database so we don't need to mock the connection.
+Any other helper functions should be tested individually.

+The happy and sad path should be considered.
+An error should be raised in the event an invalid query parameter has been passed.

+1. Create the function `select_movies`.
+It should return a list of movie dictionaries.
+From your locally hosted movies table.
+   Each movie should contain the following keys:

+-   movie_id
+-   title
+-   release_date
+-   rating
+-   classification

+The default order of the movies should be alphabetically by title.

+2. It should have an optional `sort_by` argument which allows it to be sorted by:

+-   release_date
+-   rating
+-   cost

+3. It should accept an optional `order` argument which allows the sort order to be flipped.

+4. It should accept an optional `min_rating` argument which filters the list of movies to only contains movies with ratings greater than the passed value.

+5. It should accept an optional `location` argument which filters the list of movies to only return the movie titles available in that location.